evopimp/TBCPythonBot/README.md

 - Pathing to grind route, vendor and repair.
 Indoors pathfinding only works properly if `PathFilename` is exists.

-- Further detail about the bot can be found in my [Blog post](http://www.codesin.net/post/wowbot/).
+- Further detail about the bot can be found in Julian Perrott's  [Blog post](http://www.codesin.net/post/wowbot/).

 ![Screenshot](https://raw.githubusercontent.com/Xian55/WowClassicGrindBot/main/images/Screenshot.png)